-Some of the best places to see the paintings by Caravaggio in Rome are at the Galleria Borghese (Room VIII), the Contarelli Chapel in the Church of San Luigi dei Francesi – for its three ground breaking paintings of St Matthew – and the Cerasi Chapel in Santa Maria del Popolo for The Conversion of St Paul and The Crucifixion of St Peter.
+Some of the best places to see the paintings by Caravaggio in Rome are at the Galleria Borghese (Room VIII), the Contarelli Chapel in the Church of San Luigi dei Francesi for its three ground breaking paintings of St Matthew, and the Cerasi Chapel in Santa Maria del Popolo for The Conversion of St Paul and The Crucifixion of St Peter.

 My absolute favourite statue in Italy is the ephemeral statue of Apollo and Daphne by Bernini in the Galleria Borghese, a confection of weightlessness, magic and marble.
 Ever since I first laid eyes on it, I’ve been obsessed with this 17th-century sculptor, beloved of popes and aristocrats alike.
 Rome is a treasure trove of Bernini’s sculptures, both indoors and outside, and following a Bernini trail will leave you breathless as you track down each famous landmark, especially when you realize that his work includes such blockbuster Rome attractions as the Fountain of Four Rivers in the Piazza Navona, and the bronze canopy (the baldachin) that hangs over the high altar at St Peter’s Basilica.
 (I just hope you are able to get closer to it than I was).

-Another Bernini I love is the bust of Pope Innocent X at the Palazzo Doria Pamphilj, but above all, put the famous sculptures of David, Apollo and Daphne, and The Rape of Proserpina at the Galleria Borghese on your things to see in Rome list.
+Another Bernini I love is the bust of Pope Innocent X at the Palazzo Doria Pamphilj, but above all, put the famous sculptures of David, Apollo and Daphne, and The Rape of Proserpina at the Galleria Borghese on your cool things to see in Rome list.

 In the sixties the Via Veneto ( Via Vittorio Veneto) was the street in Rome for the likes of Bridget Bardot, Yves Montand and Audrey Hepburn.
 Cafes were swinging, the glitterati were posing, hotels were grand and much of Federico Fellini’s famous movie La Dolce Vita (The Sweet Life) was set here.
-Today the Via Veneto, which curves up from the Piazza Barberini to the Villa Borghese Gardens is still here – (and so am I – we’re staying in the Majestic on the Via Veneto as I write this), and stopping in for a Bellini, an expensive espresso or an even more expensive lobster salad at Harry’s Bar or at one of the other people-watching spots on the street is a glamorous way to take a break.
+Today the Via Veneto, which curves up from the Piazza Barberini to the Villa Borghese Gardens is still here – (and so am I – we’re staying in the Majestic on the Via Veneto as I write this).
+Stopping in for a Bellini, an expensive espresso or an even more expensive lobster salad at Harry’s Bar or at one of the other people-watching spots on the street is a glamorous way to take a break.

 Tip: If you are stopping into Harry’s Bar (Via Vittorio Veneto 150) check out the photographs of swinging Rome back in the day.
 If the section is closed off, you can ask to be let in.
 We did.